-As a gym-goer and scientific writer, I’m always circumspect of nutritional supplements or medications that claim to be a panacea or that they will help you pack on ten pounds of solid muscle in two weeks.
+As a gym-goer and scientific writer, I’m always careful of nutritional supplements or medications that claim to be an instant remedy or that they will help you pack on ten pounds of solid muscle in two weeks.

 Truthfully, if I had to pick two of the most booming niches in “natural” medicine right now, it would be keto and cannabis.